pingram3030/bashenv/lib/README.md

 As time marches on git repos may be added or removed, so I need to track state of things; this is primarily used by `complete.sh`.

-## vim.sh

-Vim r0x0rz, and there are some defaults I like to have across my systems.